Harmonic analysis on certain spherical varieties: Twisting by abelian -factors

 Now consider a graded $\mathbb{G}_m$-representation

 for some finite index set $I$.
 We assume that each $L_i$ is $1$-dimensional and that $\GG_m$ acts via a character $\lambda_i$ on $L_i$.
-We identify $X^*(\mathbb{G}_{m})$ with $\zz$ by taking the identity character to $1,$ so we can speak of positive or negative eigencharacters.
-We assume that each eigencharacter $\lam_i$ is non-zero and assign to each $L_i$ a real number $s_i$.
+We identify $X^*(\mathbb{G}_{m})$ with $\zz$ by taking the identity character to $1,$ so we can speak of positive or negative characters.
+We assume that each character $\lam_i$ is non-zero and assign to each $L_i$ a real number $s_i$.